TeaShull/PhytoBSA/README.md

    - `delete`: Deletes an existing entry from the reference database.
 Requires specifying the `reference_name` of the entry to delete.
    - `list`: Lists all entries currently stored in the reference database.
 Optionally, abbreviates long URLs for better readability.

-#### Features

-- **Database Management**: Utilizes SQLite to manage the reference database, ensuring data integrity and efficient querying.
-- **Configuration Reader**: Reads configuration information from the `ref_form.ini` file, simplifying the process of adding new entries.
-- **User-Friendly Interface**: Offers a clear command-line interface with intuitive commands for creating, deleting, and listing entries.

-#### Implementation Details

-The Reference Database Manager consists of several components:
-- **ConfigReader**: Reads configuration information from the `ref_form.ini` file.
-- **RefDbUtilities**: Handles interactions with the SQLite database, including opening/closing connections, creating tables, inserting/deleting entries, and listing entries.
-- **Argument Parsing**: Uses the `argparse` module to parse command-line arguments and execute the appropriate actions based on user input.

-This manager provides a convenient way to manage reference information, facilitating the organization and retrieval of essential data for the `phytobsa` pipeline.

 #### Reference Form Configuration

 The `ref_form.ini` file contains configuration settings for reference genomes used in the `phytobsa` pipeline.
 Each entry in the file corresponds to a specific reference genome and provides essential information for analysis.

-##### Fields Explanation:

 - `reference_name`:
   - Description: This is the name used as the reference name when running `./phytobsa` processes.
 All other information in this form is retrieved based on this name.